How to match wine to cheese using weight, region, and flavor contrast principles

 The best wine and cheese pairings follow three rules: match intensity, pair by region, and balance salt with sweetness.
 You do not need to memorize hundreds of combinations.
-Learn these principles once and you can pair any cheese with any wine on the spot.
-This is one of the most practical entries in our cheese reference guides.

 We have tasted hundreds of wine and cheese combinations at events, dinners, and blind tastings.
 Most pairing charts oversimplify or contradict each other.
-The framework below is what actually works in practice.

 In This Article